plepe/OpenStreetBrowser/README.md

     * lineJoin: shape at corners of the stroke (string, 'round')
     * dashArray: stroke dash pattern (string, null)
     * dashOffset: distrance into the dash pattern to start dash (string, null)
     * fill: whether to fill the path with color.
-Set it to false to disable filling on polygons or circles. (boolean, depends)
+Set it to false or empty string to disable filling on polygons or circles. (boolean, depends)
     * fillColor: Fill color.
 Defaults to the value of the color option. (string)
     * fillOpacity: Fill opacity. (number, 0.2)
     * fillRule: define how the inside of a shape is determined. (string, 'evenodd')